10 Hardy House Plants That Are Impossible To Kill

 Peace lilies are a tropical plant that produces rich, green foliage and iconic white flowers.
 Even though they’re tropical, they are very easy to grow.
 They can handle darker spaces with indirect light.
 The plant likes being able to dry out before being watered again.
 Be warned though, while the peace lily is a beautiful and easy to grow plant, they can be toxic to cats and dogs.
 If you have pets at home, you should consider avoiding this plant or placing it firmly out of reach of your four-legged friends.

-Most of the plants on this list are more admired for their leaves than their flowers, but African violets burst with colorful flowers for extended periods of time.
-It is a bit more difficult to grow than the other plants on this list as well.
+Most of the houseplants on this list are more admired for their leaves than their flowers, but African violets burst with colorful flowers for extended periods of time.
+It is a bit more difficult to grow than the other hardy houseplants on this list as well.
 The soil should be kept moist but not soggy.
 Allowing the soil to dry out periodically will encourage flower growth.
 Always water from the base of the plant.
 Water contacting the leaves can cause spotting and damage.

 There are a number of different Dracaena plants that you can grow in your home, but Dracaena massangeana is my favorite.
 It slightly resembles a palm tree and can handle a substantial amount of abuse.
 You can water them fairly infrequently and don’t require direct sunlight.
 Bright light is ideal for a Dracaena plant.